 |Good language proficiency + a post-secondary certificate of qualification||50|

 |Criteria||Maximum Points Awarded|

 |French Language Proficiency||30|

 Provincial Nominee Program (PNP)

-The Provincial Nominee Program (PNP) is yet another great way to move to Canada.
-In order to address the labour needs in each province of Canada, the government and local provinces have an agreement.
+The Provincial Nominee Program (PNP) is another excellent way to move to Canada.
+To address the labor needs in each province of Canada, the government and local provinces have an agreement.
 The agreement allows the local provinces to nominate eligible foreign skilled workers, such as yourself, to live and work permanently in Canada.

 There are many advantages to the PNP.
 They include: